Reference: Configuration Keys

 • roots: Optional list of root objects for file access (each with uri and optional name).

-• exclude: Optional list of server tool names to hide.
+• exclude: Optional list of server tool names to blacklist.

 Other tool keys